On the rational homology of high dimensional analogues of spaces of long knots: Operads as categories, modules as functors

 To describe the action of $\widetilde M$ on morphisms, we need to construct morphisms in $\calD$

 that are associative and unital with respect to composition in $\widetilde\Gamma(O)$.
-Since we assumed that $\calD$ is enriched, tensored and cotensored over $\calC$, it follows that tensor product commutes with coproducts, and so our task is equivalent to constructing morphisms
+Since we assumed that $\calD$ is enriched, tensored and cotensored over $\calC$, it follows that tensor product distributes over coproducts, and so our task is equivalent to constructing morphisms

-Here $\tilde\alpha$ is a pointed function from $A_-\coprod \{b_0\}$ to $B_-\coprod \{a_0\}$.
-The morphism needs to be natural, associative and unital with respect to $\tilde\alpha$.
-We define the morphism to be the following composition (recall from Definition~\ref{def: weak bimodule functor on marked trees} that $M$, being a weak bimodule, defines a functor on the category $\Trees_*(A)$ of marked rooted trees)

-Here the first and the last map are induced by the canonical ismorphisms $M(B_-)\cong M(\widetilde T_B)$ and $M(A_-)\cong M(\widetilde T_A)$.
-The second map is also a canonical isomorphism, given in Lemma~\ref{lemma: twiddledproperties}.
-The third map is induced by the canonical collapse map of marked trees $\widetilde T_B\cup_B F_{\tilde\alpha}\longrightarrow \widetilde T_A$ (also described in Lemma~\ref{lemma: twiddledproperties}).
-It is easy to check that the resulting map is associative and unital, because all its ingredients are.